brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**General Magic**

+After seeing the fictionalized versions of many of these folks in Steve Jobs, and hearing so many stories about others—some of whom I’ve met—this was a really interesting look at a company that catalyzed much of what we use every day to live online.

 **Steve Jobs**

 Oh, hey, it’s Shiv!
 It’s kind of fascinating that the entire story is told through the lead-up to the presentations that implanted Steve Jobs in so many of our brains.
 I really enjoyed seeing this, and also think it’s funny this came out only 2 years after the Kutcher film.
 Also, Fassbender has a way cooler vibe that the actual Jobs...
 I mean, he’s Magneto!